 Each part of your loved one’s medical care is compensable.

 Losing your loved one can threaten your financial stability.
-Reviewing their employment records, we can pursue damages for their lost income, tips, employee benefits, and bonuses.
+Reviewing their employment records, we can pursue damages for their lost wages, tips, employee benefits, and bonuses.

 We can also seek recovery for your lost income if you had to take time off work due to your loved one’s passing.

-Many clients ask us, “What is pain and suffering?
-What’s it worth?”
-Pain and suffering account for the hardships your loved ones experienced before their passing.
+Pain and suffering accounts for the hardships your loved one experienced before they passed.
 Its value depends on:

 - The severity of their condition